matuteiglesias/journal/content/Dev/2025-07-10_Resolved_Various_Python_Errors_and_Debugged_RunMan.md

 ## 📅 2025-07-10 — Session: Resolved Various Python Errors and Debugged RunManager

 **🕒 21:10–21:55**
-**🏷️ Labels**: Python, Error Handling, RunManager, Debugging, Streamlit
+**🏷️ Labels**: Python, Error Handling, Runmanager, Debugging, Streamlit
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to resolve various [[Python]] errors and improve the [[debugging]] process for the RunManager pipeline.
+The primary goal of this session was to resolve various [[Python]] errors and improve the debugging process for the RunManager pipeline.

 ### Key Activities
 - **Resolved IsADirectoryError**: Addressed an error caused by attempting to open a directory as a file.
 Provided solutions for handling file downloads correctly.